PowerShell/PowerShell/docs/installation/windows.md

 =================================

 ###MSI:
-To install PowerShell on Windows Full SKU, download either the MSI from [AppVeyor][] for a nightly build, or a released package from our GitHub [releases][] page.
+To install PowerShell on Windows Full SKU (works on Win7 SP1 and above - x64 based systems), download either the MSI from [AppVeyor][] for a nightly build, or a released package from our GitHub [releases][] page.
 The MSI file looks like this - `PowerShell_6.0.0.buildversion.msi`

 Once downloaded, double-click the installer and follow the prompts.

 ###APPX/WSA:
-Additionally, we provide APPX/WSA packages (that are compatible with Nano Server), but these must be self-signed prior to install.
+Additionally, we provide APPX/WSA packages (that are compatible with Nano Server and works on Win10 x64 and above systems), but these must be self-signed prior to install.
 See the [`Sign-Package.ps1`][signing] script for details.